-He pointed out to Maloney that he was married first as Terrance Doyle Maloney, and to Alma Clarks as Martin Neville Maloney.
+He pointed out to Maloney that he was married first as Terrance Doyle Maloney, and to Alma Clarke se Martin Neville Maloney.
 Maloney said in his second marriage he had taken the name of his dead brother.
 Maloney again said he thought his first wife was dead, and made a statement.
 He pointed out that he had letters saying that his first wife was dead.

-Maloney said he thought these letters were at Mr. Clarke's rest dence.
-After looking through a suit case and a chest of drawers he said he could not find the letters, which, apparently, had been destroyed.
+Maioney said he thought these letters were at Mr. Clarke's residence.
+After looking through a suit case and a chest of drawers he said he could not find the letters, which, apparently, had been destroyed, some money.

 At the Police Station this morn-ing, Detective Sutherland continued, Maloney was shown a jetter from his brother.
-He admitted that he had received the latter telling him not i to return to Tweed or Richmond.
+He admitted that he had received the letter telling him not to return to Tweed or Richmond.